 One needs only to look at the leading causes of mortality—heart disease and stroke, and the research models of inflammation that clearly link the pathogenesis of these disease processes in aging individuals to understand that inflammation and chronic degenerative disease are inseparable.

 Since inflammation is central to aging-associated disease processes, it has been heavily investigated in models of neurodegeneration.
-In Alzheimer’s disease (AD), the investigation has sought to clarify whether inflammation is a causative stimulus, or a concomitant feature of the disease.
-Regardless of the etiological focus, the role of chronic inflammation in AD is a well established and the continuing illumination of that knowledge base is vital to the emerging paradigm that seeks to emphasize lifestyle, diet, and nutrition in a prevention cenetered approach, over a pharmaceutical solution.
+In Alzheimer’s disease, several studies have sought to clarify whether inflammation is a causative stimulus, or a concomitant feature of the disease process.

 Pro-inflammatory molecules—Messengers of Inflammation